310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% endbubble %}
 {% bubble Chiaki pastserious %}
-That’s not true, though.
+That isn’t true, though.
 Aren’t you the *only* person who’s been trying to protect him as a human being?
 You did it because he’s your friend—because you love him.

 {% endbubble %}
 {% bubble Madara %}